 Enjoy Adult Programming

 Although many of the games on board are family-friendly, you’ll find a few that are 18+.
 We did the adult scavenger hunt and 80s music game, and had so much fun.
 See your Personal Navigator for a schedule.
+These are typically held after dinner.

 There are many little adult-only bars on the Disney Cruise Line, with such fun themes.
 My favorite is Pink (on the Disney Dream) and Ooh-La-La Lounge (on the Disney Fantasy), a cute little champagne bar.
+Most of these bars are open to children earlier in the day, but switch to adult only later in the evening.

 Have you ever been on board a Disney Cruise Line ship without kids?
 What did you enjoy?
 If you are currently planning a DCL vacation, check out all of our Disney Cruise Line tips here.